neptune-ai/neptune-notebooks/README.md

 1. To connect with Neptune, click the Neptune **Configure** button.
 2. Enter your [Neptune credentials](https://docs.neptune.ai/setup/setting_credentials/#finding-your-credentials).
 3. To register the notebook in Neptune, click **Upload**.

-4. To log metadata from the notebook automatically, in the top navigation menu, click **Activate**.
+This uploads a first checkpoint of the notebook.
+Every time you start a Neptune run in the notebook, a checkpoint is uploaded automatically.

 For detailed instructions, see the [Neptune documentation](https://docs.neptune.ai/tools/jupyter/installing_extension/).